LeSchoe/getting-and-cleaning-data-course-project/codebook.md

 #Identifiers

-    subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+    -subject - The ID of the test subject
+    -activity - The type of activity performed when the corresponding measurements were taken

 # Measurements